latzbratz/Apple_Pencil_V2-Replacement-Housing/README.md

 # Apple_Pencil_V2-Replacement-Housing
-for when your pet discovers your apple pencil
+for when your pet discovers your Apple Pencil

 Designed and made in Cali... wait hold on... thats not right...
 _________________________________________________________________________________